MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-Authentication.md

 * The expected Audience for the FHIR server **must** be equal to the base URL of the FHIR server.
 For the [Azure API for FHIR](/azure/healthcare-apis/), you can set this when you [provision the FHIR service](/azure/healthcare-apis/fhir-paas-portal-quickstart#additional-settings) or later in the portal.

-* If your FHIR server does not return a `WWW-Authenticate` challenge header with an `authorization_uri` field on failed authorization, you must use an organizational account to sign in.
-You cannot use a guest account in your active directory tenant.
+* If your FHIR server doesn't return a `WWW-Authenticate` challenge header with an `authorization_uri` field on failed authorization, you must use an organizational account to sign in.
+You can't use a guest account in your active directory tenant.
 For the Azure API for FHIR, you **must** use an Azure Active Directory organizational account.

-* If your FHIR service is not the Azure API for FHIR (for example, if you are running the [open source Microsoft FHIR server for Azure](https://github.com/Microsoft/fhir-server)), you will have registered an [Azure Active Directory resource application](/azure/healthcare-apis/register-resource-azure-ad-client-app) for the FHIR server.
+* If your FHIR service isn't the Azure API for FHIR (for example, if you're running the [open source Microsoft FHIR server for Azure](https://github.com/Microsoft/fhir-server)), you'll have registered an [Azure Active Directory resource application](/azure/healthcare-apis/register-resource-azure-ad-client-app) for the FHIR server.
 You must pre-authorize the Power BI client application to be able to access this resource application.

     ![Pre Authorize Power BI.](FHIR-PreAuthorize-PowerBI.png)

-    The client Id for the Power BI client is `a672d62c-fc7b-4e81-a576-e60dc46e951d`.
+    The client ID for the Power BI client is `a672d62c-fc7b-4e81-a576-e60dc46e951d`.

 * The Power Query (for example, Power BI) client will only request a single scope: `user_impersonation`.
-This scope must be available and the FHIR server cannot rely on other scopes.
+This scope must be available and the FHIR server can't rely on other scopes.

 ## Next steps